vaisaghvt/CheckTypos/README.md

 CheckTypos
 ==========

-Plugin to fix some standard mistakes and typos in plain text or latex files.
+Plugin to highlight some standard mistakes and typos in latex files.
 This plugin does not check for spelling mistakes.
+Only works on latex files.

 Default key mapping
 -------------------

-mac     : ctrl + command + alt + c
+mac     : ctrl + command + alt + h - Highlight Mistakes

-windows : ctrl + shift + alt + c
+windows : ctrl + shift + alt + h - Highlight Mistakes

-linux   : ctrl + shift + alt + c
+linux   : ctrl + shift + alt + h - Highlight Mistakes

 Command in pallete
 ------------------

-Check Mistakes: Check Current File
+Highlight Mistakes: Check Current File

 Command in menu
 ---------------